 “Asked to explain these “abusive practices,” Remini takes a deep breath, then lays out some foundational principles.
 “Scientology policy dictates that children are grown men and women in little bodies.
 They believe a 7-year-old girl should not shudder at being passionately kissed.
 That’s in Dianetics,” she says, referencing L. Ron Hubbard’s 1950 book that establishes core tenets.”

-Leah Remini was a Scientologist for 34 years.
+Leah Remini August 9, 2017 The Hollywood Reporter Leah Remini was a Scientologist for 34 years.
 She knows that Scientologists do not believe in pedophilia.
-But she has flipped from fervent Scientologist to fervent Anti-Scientologist, and so she is willing to tell herself, and everyone else, the most destructive lies about who she was and what she believed and what she stood for when she was a Scientologist.
-It’s the groupthink of Anti-Scientology, and apparently she is very drunk on its kool-aide.
+But she has adopted the ideology of the anti-cult movement to explain her whole experience in Scientology, and flipped from fervent Scientologist to fervent Anti-Scientologist.
+And so she is willing to tell herself, and everyone else, the most destructive lies about who she was, and what she believed, and what she stood for when she was a Scientologist.
+This is part of the groupthink of Anti-Scientology, and apparently she is very drunk on its kool-aide.

 Here’s a good explanation of what Intellectual honesty means:

 “Intellectually honest” means you make arguments you think are true, as opposed to making the arguments you are “supposed” to make or avoiding arguments that you think are true but you aren’t “supposed” to make.”